-Roads in Costa Rica are not designed to handle rainfall which can be problematic since it can rain…a lot.
+Roads in Costa Rica are not all designed to handle rainfall which can be problematic since it can rain…a lot.
 In October of 2017 Tropical Storm Nate caused widespread flooding, loss of life and wiped out sections of nearly every road on the Pacific side of Costa Rica.
 There’s nearly always a weather related closure or two.

 One problem is that since there’s inadequate drainage the roads simply wash down the hillside (derrumbe – collapse) or the hillside washes onto the road blocking it (deslizamiento – landslide).